 - The only caveat is that when the pickup has a hard top, the payload must be 1,045Kgs or greater in order to qualify.

-As always, it is important to make sure you take suitable advice before purchasing a Kombi/crew van.
+As always, it is important to make sure you take suitable advice before purchasing a Kombi/crew van or commercial vehicle.
 HMRC can claim underpaid tax and NI from previous years if they decide that a vehicle has been incorrectly taxed.